I am an avid animal lover and love to write about cats in particular.

 When your cat begins to spend an excessive amount of time licking itself or you (let's say 30 minutes to an hour or more per session), it should set off a red flag.
 After a while of licking, your skin will become irritated.
 If the cat is only licking itself excessively, you may notice a thinning coat on your cat or even bald spots.
 As the problem worsens you will probably see irritated patches of skin that may even bleed or become infected.

-There are three main causes for this issue: anxiety, skin irritations or allergies, and parasites.
+There are three main causes for this issue: anxiety, skin irritation or allergies, and parasites.
 Anxiety triggers cats to compulsively clean; anxiety may be a part of a cat's personality or it can be due to environmental stress.
-Skin irritations, allergies, and parasites can all cause itching or odd sensations on the cats skin, enticing the cat to eliminate the problem the best way it knows how: licking and scratching!
+Skin irritations, allergies, and parasites can all cause itching or odd sensations on the cat's skin, enticing the cat to eliminate the problem the best way it knows how: licking and scratching!
 For most of these issues, a veterinarian can prescribe medications.
 Yes, there are anxiety and allergy medications available to pets!